LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 `Fixed_interval`:The inverval is always constant.

-Example: Create a bucket for every seven days.
+Example: Create a bucket for every 8 hour interval.

 Syntax:
 ```